Being Black And Pregnant Was Already Scary — Coronavirus Makes It Even Scarier

 The rapid spread of COVID-19, the novel virus that has affected the lives and livelihoods of thousands globally, has shifted everything from doing business to administering care.
 Across the globe, many have been caught in the crossfire attempting to make sense of changing protocol and health precautions.
 And as things change daily, planning has become nearly impossible.

-As hospitals nationwide respond to the pandemic, policies have shifted across the spectrum — from the potential of laboring alone, to changes in resources and postpartum care.
+As hospitals across America respond to the pandemic, policies have shifted across the spectrum — from the potential of labouring alone, to changes in resources and postpartum care.
 As a result, pregnant women around the country are navigating the reality of giving birth in the midst of a pandemic, an experience full of ambiguity as birth plans change at the drop of a hat.
-And while the uncertainty of it all can be scary for any woman preparing to give birth, for Black pregnant women it can mean life or death.
+And while the uncertainty of it all can be scary for any woman preparing to give birth, for black pregnant women it can mean life or death.

 Advertisement